 Transport for People with Disability

-Access to public transport is critical for people with disability in order for them to participate fully in community life and the economy.
+Access to public transport is critical for people with disability to participate fully in community life and the economy.
 The National Disability Strategy (NDS) seeks to guide public policy across governments to ensure that people with disability have the same opportunities as other Australians.

 Supporting the NDS, the Disability Discrimination Act 1992 (the DDA) prohibits both direct and indirect discrimination on the grounds of disability, both to the person with a disability as well as family members, carers and friends.

 The DDA also allows disability standards to be formulated in a range of areas, including public transport.
-These standards spell out in detail rights and obligations under the DDA, providing greater certainty about the Act's requirements.
+These standards spell out in detail, rights and obligations under the DDA, providing greater certainty about the DDA requirements.
 For more information on the DDA refer to the Attorney-General's Department.

 Disability Standards for Accessible Public Transport 2002, as amended

-Part 34 of the Transport Standards requires the Minister, in consultation with the Attorney-General, to review the efficiency and effectiveness of these Standards within 5 years after they take effect; and carry out a subsequent review every 5 years after the initial review.
+Part 34 of the Transport Standards requires the Minister, in consultation with the Attorney-General, to review their efficiency and effectiveness within 5 years after they take effect; and carry out a subsequent review every 5 years after the initial review.

 The Review must consider whether discrimination has been removed as far as possible, according to the requirements for compliance set out in Schedule 1; and any necessary amendments to these Standards.

-For further information on the Transport Standards, please contact the Department via the Secretariat mailbox at: DisabilitiesTransportAccessSecretariat@infrastructure.gov.au
+For further information on the Transport Standards, please contact the Secretariat mailbox at: DisabilitiesTransportAccessSecretariat@infrastructure.gov.au